-Total knee replacements are performed to give patients a better quality of life, and most people are keen to return to normality as soon as possible.
+You will be reviewed in the outpatient clinic by an Advanced Physiotherapist who is a member of your Consultants team.
+This appointment will be at 6-8 weeks after your operation.
+Total hip replacements are performed to give patients a better quality of life, and most people are keen to return to normality as soon as possible.

 However, it is most important that you DO NOT do too much too soon so as to allow healing to be as complete as possible.
 Hence the advice and few rules you were given on your discharge from the hospital.

-Now that 12 weeks or so have passed, normal activities can be resumed.
+Now that six weeks or so have passed, normal activities can be resumed.